Bakhshish Singh Virk

-Bakhshish Singh Virk (born 27 July 1957) is Bhartiya Janata Party's MLA from Assandh (Haryana) constituency.
-He defeated the BSP's with 4000+ votes in assembly elections 2014.
+Bakhshish Singh Virk (born 27 July 1957) is an Indian politician and a former Bhartiya Janata Party MLA from Assandh (Haryana) constituency.
+He defeated Bahujan Samaj Party's Maratha Virender Verma by 4,608 votes in 2014 Haryana Legislative Assembly election.

-In August 2017, Virk was charged with attacking media personnel.
+In August 2017, Virk was charged with attacking a media personnel.

 Personal life

 Virk was born to Gulab Singh Virk in Behlalpur village in Karnal district of Haryana.
 He did his matriculation from Govt.
 Senior Secondary School, Kachhwa in April 1973.
 He is married to Davinder Kour with whom he has a son and a daughter.
 He is a resident of Assandh.